oracle-samples/pgx-samples/README.md

 Obtain the latest `pgx-x.y.z-server` zip file and unzip it in the `libs` folder.
 These set of PGX libraries support standalone java applications.

 ## Use Cases and Sample <a name="pgx-download"></a>
-We provide a set of extended examples, demonstrating capabilities of PGX.
-The examples are listed on [separate page](use-cases/README.md).
+We provide a set of extended examples, demonstrating the capabilities of PGX.
+The examples are listed on a [separate page](use-cases/README.md).

 ## Graph-based ML applications using PgxML <a name="pgxml-apps"></a>
 We provide two Graph-based ML applications, namely, `Graphlet representation` and `Node representation`.